bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 7. Under **Issue Type**, select **Merchant Account Services**.
 Click **Create Case**.
 We will flag this new trial store as a sandbox to ensure your store access continues beyond the 15-day trial period.
 This process can take up to 2 days.

-8. When you log into your new trial store, use the same email associated with your Partner login.
+8. Log into your new trial store using the same email associated with your Partner login.

 ##  Troubleshooting